Using loops is one way to possibly improve your app and earn points in the the Demo Video section of the rubric.

 Another way that for loops can be useful is by using the counter variable in your code.
 Each time the loop runs the counter variable will have a different value and this can be really useful.
 Here’s an example.

-In this for loop we are using the variable number in the code by attached it to the word “hello”.
-Number increases by 1 each time, so the app will keep print out different things each time it runs.
+In this for loop we are using the variable number in the code by joining it to the word “hello”.
+Number increases by 1 each time, so the app will display different phrases each time it runs.
 Here is how the app will run through this loop now:

 For Each Loops